gynryiie/Auto-Crafter/README.md

 4. Paste it in the `Local Triggers`
 5. Enable the `Auto Crafter` Trigger in the `Local Triggers`

+## Setup [WIP]
+###Vanilla (with ACT and ACT plugins only)
+Keybind:
+  Keybind>System>\[Confirm: NUM0\]
+  Place first macro in hotbar with keybind "1"

+  (For multi-part macro)
+  Set first macro's last line to '/e Macro #1 finished' Place second macro in hotbar with keybind "2"
+  Set second macro's last line to '/e Macro #2 finished' Place second macro in hotbar with keybind "3" and so on...

+###Dalamud Plugins
+-

 ## Usage
 ```
 ALIASES: